42thlab/arkis-docs/docs/api/node.md

-disk        | Storage size in GB memory      | Memory in MB docker_version | Docker's version used in the node containers_count | The actual number of containers in the node deployed_at | The date and time when this node was deployed updated_at  | The date and time when this node was updated last
+disk        | Storage size in GB memory      | Memory in MB docker_version | Docker's version used in the node deployed_at | The date and time when this node was deployed updated_at  | The date and time when this node was updated last